SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Discussion

 In addition to satellite galaxies, the MW's stellar stream population is a promising probe of DM physics including SIDM (for a review, see \citealt{Bonaca240519410}).
-Perturbations in nearby streams can be used to infer DM subhalo properties; for example, if the GD-1 gap-and-spur structure is due to an impact with a low-mass subhalo, the perturber must be extremely compat, with a density characteristic of core-collapsed SIDM subhalos~\citep{Zhang240919493}.
+Perturbations in nearby streams can be used to infer DM subhalo properties; for example, if the GD-1 gap-and-spur structure is due to an impact with a low-mass subhalo, the perturber must be extremely compact, with a density characteristic of core-collapsed SIDM subhalos~\citep{Zhang240919493}.
 Reconstructing stream perturber properties in this way can potentially constrain the distribution of inner density profiles for MW subhalos, which is sensitive to the SIDM cross section.
 To realize such constraints, it will be important to build toward analyses of the entire MW stellar stream population in CDM and SIDM models (e.g., \citealt{Lu250207781}).

 \emph{Group-mass hosts}.
-Our Group hosts' halo masses are comparable to those of strongly-lensed galaxies~\citep{Gavazzi0701589,Auger10072880}.
-Small-scale structure in such hosts and along the line-of-sight has been probed using flux ratio statistics~\citep{Hsueh190504182,Gilman190806983} and gravitational imaging~\citep{Vegetti09100760,Vegetti12013643,Hezaveh160101388}.
+Our Group hosts' halo masses are comparable to those of strongly lensed galaxies~\citep{Gavazzi0701589,Auger10072880}.
+Small-scale structure in such hosts and along the line of sight has been probed using flux ratio statistics~\citep{Hsueh190504182,Gilman190806983} and gravitational imaging~\citep{Vegetti09100760,Vegetti12013643,Hezaveh160101388}.
 Intriguingly, a perturber in the SDSSJ0946+1006 system detected via gravitational imaging is inferred to have an extremely high central density that is unusual in CDM~\citep{Minor201110627,Ballard230904535,Despali240712910}.
 A previous analysis of our Halo352 simulation in the GroupSIDM model shows that such dense perturbers are naturally produced in the strong, velocity-dependent SIDM models we simulate (\citealt{Nadler230601830}; also see \citealt{Zeng231009910}).